fhamborg/news-please/README.md

 ```

 ### Use within your own code (as a library)
+If you want to crawl articles continuously or use the
+full website extraction, you cannot use library mode but need to use the CLI mode.
 ```python
 from newsplease import NewsPlease article = NewsPlease.from_url('https://www.nytimes.com/2017/02/23/us/politics/cpac-stephen-bannon-reince-priebus.html?hp') print(article.title)
 ```
+A sample of an extracted article can be found [here (as a JSON file)](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json).

 or if you want to crawl multiple articles at a time
 ```python
 NewsPlease.from_urls([url1, url2, ...])